 The Sutra describes steps 1 to 19 auf the universal path in a secret language embedded in stories.

-The chinese LongNü can looked at as the awakened und cleaned prana-kundalini - of the aspirant .
+The chinese LongNü in the chinese version of the sutra can be looked at as the awakened und cleaned prana-kundalini - of the aspirant .

 == Literature ==